Brief Practical Guide to Bethesda, MD and Washington DC

-Bethesda, MD is a high-end, high-income, urban area with retail to match the demographic.
-It’s booming and you still will see allot of construction going on in October 2020.
+Bethesda, MD is a high-end, high-income, urban area with retail to match the demographic..
 New Metro Purple Line to Silver Spring/College Park going in, New Marriott Corporate HQ under construction as well as five or six other major developments under way, or nearing completion, near the hotel then.

 The Bethesda Hyatt is a first class, recently (2018) renovated property with a good, below market rate of $129 for the convention.
 Hotel, therefore, is considerably cheaper than Toronto.
 Nearby, reasonably priced food choices abound, and it’s a very walkable environment with Bethesda Row http://bethesdarow.com/shop/ a block or so away.

 The location of the Hotel is perfectly situated for transportation with the Bethesda Red Line Metro literally downstairs from the Lobby exit.
-It should be fully Metro accessible from Dulles Airport (Silver Line extension to Dulles opens September/October 2020 and we have our fingers crossed on that) as well as Reagan National.
+It should be fully Metro accessible from Dulles Airport (Silver Line extension to Dulles opened in October 2020) as well as Reagan National.
 BWI can also be reached by rail using the BWI MARC Railroad Station which connects directly to the Metro Red Line at Union Station.
 Uber and Lyft come almost instantly of course.
 There is a regular Taxi Stand in the Hotel driveway.
 One-way Uber from Dulles is about $45, from Reagan National, about $30 and from BWI around $75.
 Of interest to our International and other Members who may want to visit New York City (as well as our New York area resident members) there is a non-stop Bus direct to Bethesda from Penn Station with morning and evening departures and a 3.5-hour transit time both ways.
 Fare is about $35-$50 each way (depending on the time of day) and drop off/pick up is within easy walking distance from the hotel.
 Tripper Bus

 If you insist on bringing a car (not advised unless you are used to DC streets and traffic) you can pay the Hotel in and out rate or use the far cheaper, brand new, very large, totally safe, Capital Crescent municipal underground garage (Bethesda Avenue or Woodmont Avenue entrances) three blocks away which is free on weekends on Saturday and Sunday (they start charging again at 7:00 AM Monday) and $1 an hour other times.
 Map to Garage